 - Isn't Stanford Law School very wealthy?

-- Stanford Law School's endowment is smaller than those of several of its peer law schools, so competing for the same faculty and students can be quite a challenge.
-Contrary to popular belief, tuition revenue covers only half of the Law School's budget.
+- Stanford Law School's endowment, and endowment-per-student ratio, is smaller than those of several of its peer law schools.
+This means that we can be at a disadvantage in important aspects like recruiting, retaining faculty, and providing sufficient financial aid.
+Tuition covers less than half of the Law School's budget.
 Currently, more than 80 percent of Stanford Law students receive some form of financial aid, of which grants are funded almost entirely by alumni gifts.
-The School is proud of its need-blind admissions policy, which admits students without regard to financial status, and relies upon alumni generosity to maintain this policy.
-Alumni gifts are a critical source of funding for areas such as financial aid each and every year.
+The School is proud of its need-blind admissions policy, which admits students without regard to financial status, and relies upon the generosity of donors to maintain this policy.
+Further, alumni gifts to The Law Fund are a critical source of funding for the school's most urgent needs and highest priorities.

 - Why should Stanford Law School receive my charitable dollars?

 - Stanford Law School students are our country's future leaders in government, private business, and the not-for-profit sector.
 We will look to them to address significant issues facing our society.
 Of course it is important to contribute to other organizations such as community and social service groups, but contributing to Stanford Law School will help to educate the individuals charged with addressing society's most vexing problems in the future.
 A gift to Stanford Law School is a long-term investment in our future.